Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 # Object Keyword

-Classes and objects in Kotlinwork the same way as in most object-oriented languages: a *class* is a blueprint, and an *object* is an instance of a class.
+Classes and objects in Kotlin work the same way as in most object-oriented languages: a *class* is a blueprint, and an *object* is an instance of a class.
 Usually, you define a class and then create multiple instances of that class:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">